The Ultimate Bali Travel Guide for 2023

 Let’s start with some of the most popular Bali Q&A’s I get:

-What is the best month to go to Bali?
+What is the best time of year to go to Bali?

 The best time to travel to Bali is April through early November.
 The rainy season starts in November and goes until March.
 But, if you’re thinking about visiting during the rainy season, don’t worry about it too much.
 Like anywhere tropical, the rain is part of what makes Bali so beautiful!
 Yes, it rains a lot here, that’s why it’s so green!
 Bali’s rainy season is gorgeous in so many ways – but you definitely need to be prepared for some downpours.
 That being said, that doesn’t mean it’s going to rain all day every day, you’ll usually get plenty of sunshine too!
 You can often find less expensive prices in rainy season, and cheaper airfare too.